The Ultimate Help To Buy Guide

 The History

-Help to buy was originally set up by the government in 2013 and was arranged to help people buy a home.
+Help to buy was originally set up the government in 2013 and was arranged to help people buy a home.

 The government would provide you a loan to add to your deposit and mortgage.